What tax allowances am I entitled to?

 You are only entitled to MCA if you are married or in a civil partnership and at least one of you was born before 6 April 1935.

-There is more information including examples in the 'pensioners section' of this website.
+There is more information on the MCA, including examples, in the 'pensioners section' of this website.

 Maintenance payments relief does not reduce the amount of taxable income on which you pay tax.
 It is used to calculate an amount to reduce your tax bill instead.